Mors Praematura: Plot

 Meanwhile, Laskey (Brian Wiles) collects money for HR from Mozorov, a Russian deli owner who pays them out of loyalty.
 However, he is reprimanded by Simmons (Robert John Burke) when they find that Mozorovhas been skimmed money from them and has him killed, and forces Laskey to bury the body.
 The next day, a traumatized Laskey talks to Carter (Taraji P. Henson), revealing his real name as Mikhail Lesnichy and HR is infiltrating Russians into the police, including himself.
 He also states that HR is collecting money for something unspecified.

 Reese and Sloan check Jason's apartment and find the book with the running key.
 However, Collier's team arrives and kidnaps Sloan.
 Finch deciphers the code: Jason is alive and has turned himself in to the CIA and Collier's team will try to kill him.
-Coincidentally, Jason is placed in the cell next to Root.
+Jason is placed in the cell next to the one in which the Machine placed Root.
 They have a conversation, where Jason reveals that he helped Collier's group, Vigilance, with Wayne Kruger but the group decided to kill Kruger despite Jason's objections, which caused his concern for his role in the group.
 Root and Jason are taken to a transportation bus where Root untangles herself and starts freeing Jason.

 Collier's group causes the transport bus to crash but Reese and Shaw fight Collier's group.
 Root and Jason escape, using the envelope (which contains an earbud and a gun) and descend into the sewers.
 Root gives Jason money and a fake ID to he can make it to Cartagena, Colombia.
 She is confronted by Collier's crew but they are killed by Shaw.
 When Root affirms that the mission is over, Shaw knocks her unconscious.
 Collier holds Sloan at gunpoint and meets with Reese.
 He then shoots Sloan in the femoral artery and escapes, forcing Reese to let Collier go while taking Sloan to the hospital.

 When Sloan leaves the hospital, he receives a call from Jason, who thanks him for everything and promising to keep talking more regularly.
 Root is locked up in a section of the library with an ankle monitor and no access to the Machine.
 Root states that the Machine will be mad at Finch for doing this but Finch suggests that maybe this is where the Machine wants her to be.